acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * setup_prereqs.sh: Prerequisite setup script for AIO deployment of the Acumos platform.
 Intended to support users who do not have sudo permission, to have a host admin (sudo user) run this script in advance for them.
-Used by acumos_k8s_prep.sh and other target environment support scripts (WIP).
+Used by acumos_k8s_prep.sh and other target environment support scripts.
-* acumos_k8s_deploy.sh: Script used by a normal to deploy/manage the Acumos platform under generic k8s, once the host has been prepared by an admin using acumos_k8s_prep.sh.
 * oneclick_deploy.sh: the main script that kicks off the deployment, to setup an AIO instance of Acumos under a docker or kubernetes environment.
 Used by acumos_k8s_deploy.sh, or by users to initiate Acumos platform deployment.
 * acumos_env.sh: environment setup script that is customized as new environment parameters get generated (e.g. passwords).
 Used by various scripts in this toolset, to set shell environment variables that they need.
+* setup_acumosdb.sh: script that initializes the Acumos database under MariaDB.
 * setup_keystore.sh: script that enables use of pre-configured CA and server certificates for an Acumos platform, or creation of new self-signed certificates.